Soslowsky Laboratory

 Our Environment

-The Soslowsky Laboratory strives to create and maintain an inclusive, diverse, and welcoming community.
-Innovation is spurned by bringing together different backgrounds and perspectives.
-To reap the benefits of diversity, team members must feel empowered to use their voice.
-Thus, it is our mission to provide equal opportunities for people of all identities.
-Through initiatives within our lab and in the broader scientific community, we aim to cultivate a diverse environment in which everyone is welcomed, included, and empowered.
+The Soslowsky Laboratory strives to create and maintain an inclusive, broad, and welcoming community.
+Innovation is spurred by bringing together different backgrounds and perspectives.
+To reap the benefits of our broad and distinguished community, team members must feel empowered to use their voice.
+Thus, it is our mission to provide equal opportunities for all people.
+Through initiatives within our lab and in the broader scientific community, we aim to cultivate an environment in which everyone is welcomed, included, and empowered.
 Welcome to the Soslowsky Lab!

 News